PrecisionGazeMouse/PGMWebsite/content/manual.md

 ## System requirements

-To run this software, you need to install a gaze tracker or head tracker device.
+To run this software, you need to install a gaze tracker, such as Tobii EyeX, and optionally a head tracker device.
 I recommend having both for the best experience.
 It also requires Windows 7 or higher.
 I’ve tested with the below hardware, but other options may work.

 **Recommended Hardware:**